mepa33z/cybersecurity-roadmap/IBM-Cybersecurity-Analyst/Course-2/Module-2/Notes/README.md

 Effective firewall configuration involves planning to balance security and functionality, often starting with denying all traffic except what is explicitly allowed.

+This course item focuses on best practices for device usage and security to reduce cybersecurity risks.

+Security Threat Validation and Device Usage:

+Device and Software Sources:

+Always obtain software, cloud services, device drivers, and firmware updates from legitimate sources such as vendor app stores, authorized resellers, OEMs, and software manufacturers.
+Avoid pirated software, untrusted sources, and jailbreaking or rooting devices, as these increase vulnerability to malware.

+Driver and Firmware Updates:

+Use drivers and firmware updates provided directly by original equipment manufacturers (OEMs) like Dell, HP, and Samsung.
+Be cautious with third-party sites offering drivers; only use reputable ones for obsolete hardware after thorough research.

+Malware Prevention and Software Management:

+Uninstall unused or unwanted software, including pre-loaded bloatware, to reduce vulnerabilities.
+Use reputable anti-malware software and enable automatic updates; Windows Defender is a free option integrated with Windows firewall.

+Safe Usage Practices:

+Avoid visiting questionable or non-HTTPS websites, downloading from file-sharing sites, inserting unknown storage devices, and clicking suspicious email links or attachments.
+Use VPNs, firewalls, and keep software up to date to maintain device security.

+Key Takeaways:

+Apps, drivers, and firmware should come from trusted sources.
+Rooting or jailbreaking devices increases security risks.
+Malware removal tools are available for free from reputable antivirus companies.
+Maintaining updated antivirus, firewall, and VPN software is essential for device safety.

+Security Threats Encryption Concept:

+This course item explains the fundamental concepts of encryption, its types, and its applications in cybersecurity.

+Encryption Basics:

+Encryption transforms readable plain text into scrambled ciphertext using algorithms called ciphers and requires keys for encryption and decryption.
+Data can be encrypted at rest (stored data) or in motion (data being transmitted), with different methods and security considerations for each.

+Types of Encryption:

+Symmetric encryption uses a single key for both encrypting and decrypting data, making it efficient for large data but challenging to keep the key secret.
+Asymmetric encryption uses a public key for encryption and a private key for decryption, suitable for smaller data and secure key exchange, authentication, and digital signatures.

+Cryptographic Hashing and Use Cases:

+Cryptographic hashes create a fixed-length string from data, which changes if the data is altered, helping verify data integrity and authenticate information.
+Encryption is widely used in industries requiring data protection, such as healthcare and education, and is implemented in operating systems, VPNs, HTTPS websites, and digital certificates.

+This lecture focuses on managing email effectively, understanding spam, and recognizing phishing scams to enhance cybersecurity.

+Email Management:

+Organize your inbox by keeping it clean, using folders and subfolders, and applying rules or filters to sort emails automatically.
+Unsubscribe from unwanted email lists and disable email notifications to reduce distractions and improve productivity.

+Spam and Its Risks:

+Spam is unsolicited bulk digital communication, often used by marketers and cybercriminals to advertise or spread malware.
+Use email settings, throwaway accounts, and desktop mail apps with blocking features to reduce spam; be cautious when unsubscribing as it may confirm your email address to spammers.

+Phishing Scams:

+Phishing involves fraudulent emails designed to steal personal information by creating a sense of urgency or fear.
+Avoid clicking links or opening attachments in suspicious emails; check for typos, fake logos, and URLs, and verify by visiting official websites directly.

+Encryption is a fundamental security technique that protects sensitive data by converting it into an unreadable format, ensuring confidentiality and integrity both when data is stored and transmitted.

+Importance and Use Cases of Encryption:

+Encryption safeguards business data, including customer information and financial records, helping organizations comply with regulations like GDPR.
+It secures mobile devices, communication channels such as email and messaging, and meets industry-specific compliance requirements for protecting sensitive information.

+Methods for Encrypting Data at Rest:

+File-level encryption allows selective protection of individual files or folders, offering granular control.
+Disk-level encryption secures entire storage devices, including operating systems and applications, with tools like BitLocker and FileVault.
+Mobile device encryption protects data on smartphones and tablets.
+Database encryption targets sensitive data within databases at various levels, such as entire databases or specific fields.

+Encryption for Data in Transit:

+Email encryption ensures that messages and attachments are readable only by intended recipients using protocols like S/MIME and PGP.
+HTTPS encrypts web traffic to protect sensitive online transactions.
+VPNs create encrypted tunnels for secure internet traffic over public networks.
+Mobile applications use encryption to secure data exchanged with servers.

+Best Practices for Encryption Implementation:

+Effective encryption requires strong key management, regular updates to protocols, and adherence to current security standards.
+Organizations should encrypt data both at rest and in transit, conduct regular audits, and train employees on encryption practices.

+This course content focuses on best practices for password management to enhance cybersecurity.

+Password Strength and Risks:

+Strong passwords should be 12-16 characters long, prioritizing length over complexity, and include uppercase, lowercase, numbers, and special characters.
+Avoid password reuse and default credentials, as these increase vulnerability across multiple accounts if one is compromised.

+Password Privacy and Reset:

+Keep passwords private, avoid sharing, and be cautious of shoulder surfing and insecure networks.
+Use secure password reset processes by initiating resets from official sites and being wary of phishing attempts.

+Password Managers and Authentication:

+Password managers generate and store strong, unique passwords securely, with features like auto-fill and breach monitoring.
+Implement multifactor authentication (MFA) to add security layers beyond passwords, and use single sign-on (SSO) carefully to balance convenience and risk.

+Account Privileges and Policies:

+Apply the principle of least privilege by limiting administrative rights and permissions to necessary tasks only.
+Develop balanced password policies and educate users to avoid insecure workarounds and recognize phishing threats.

+This course content focuses on essential cybersecurity practices to protect computers, data, and networks from threats.

+Password and Authentication Security

+Use strong passwords combined with multifactor authentication to effectively prevent phishing attacks and breaches.
+Avoid password reuse and sharing, and enforce policies to maintain password security.

+Access Control and Monitoring:

+Restrict permissions to prevent unauthorized access, copying, or modification of data.
+Monitor server logs and other data sources to detect suspicious activity and support forensic investigations after breaches.

+System and Network Protection:

+Keep applications and operating systems updated with patches and disable unused services, ports, and default credentials.
+Use firewalls to block unauthorized connections, VPNs and encryption to secure data in transit, and uninstall unused software to reduce vulnerabilities.

+Data Encryption and Management:

+Understand the difference between plain text (unencrypted) and ciphertext (encrypted) data, and apply encryption to data at rest and in motion.
+Organize emails with folders and rules, and be cautious of phishing emails that use poor grammar, intimidation, or suspicious links to steal information.